By Works of Faith Avraham was Reckoned Righteous

 Was not Avraham our father declared right by works when he offered Yitschak his son on the altar?
 Do you see that the faith was working with his works, and by the works the faith was perfected?
 And the Scripture was filled which says, “Avraham believed Elohim, and it was reckoned to him for righteousness”.
 And He called him, “he who loves Elohim”.
 You see, then, that a man is declared right by works, and not by faith alone.
 (Jas 2:21-24)

-And to makes his case even stronger, Ya’akov also stated that faith without works is dead, in other words, the apostles is saying that dead faith is not faith at all.
+And to makes his case even stronger, Ya’akov also stated that faith without works is dead, meaning dead faith is not faith at all.
+The things become worse for the perplexed reader, when we read what both apostles say, this time in agreement.

 For not the hearers of the Torah are righteous in the sight of Elohim, but the doers of the Torah shall be declared right.
 (Rom 2:13)